mcgill-csus/mcgill-csus-docs/course-info/Courses.md

 + __Restrictions:__ Not open to students who have taken COMP 562.
 Not open to students who are taking or have taken COMP 462.
 + [Sample syllabus](http://cs.mcgill.ca/~jeromew/comp561/)

+###COMP 562: Theory of Machine Learning
++ __4 credits__
++ __Typically winter__
++ Concentration inequalities, PAC model, VC dimension, Rademacher complexity, convex optimization, gradient descent, boosting, kernels, support vector machines, regression and learning bounds.
+Further topics selected from: Gaussian processes, online learning, regret bounds, basic neural network theory.
++ __Prereqs:__ MATH 462 or COMP 451 or (COMP 551, MATH 222, MATH 223 and MATH 324) or ECSE 551.
++ No syllabus available at this time

 ###COMP 564: Computational Gene Regulation
 + __3 credits__
 + __Not offered every year__
 + This course examines computational problems related to gene regulation at the mRNA and protein levels.
 With respect to mRNA expression, topics include microarray analysis, SNP detection, and the inference of genetic networks.
 With respect to protein expression, topics include peptide sequencing, peptide identification, and the interpretation of interaction maps.
 + __Prereqs:__ COMP 462
++ No syllabus available at this time.

+###COMP 579: Reinforcement Learning
++ __4 credits__
++ __Winter__
++ Bandit algorithms, finite Markov decision processes, dynamic programming, Monte-Carlo Methods, temporal-difference learning, bootstrapping, planning, approximation methods, on versus off policy learning, policy gradient methods temporal abstraction and inverse reinforcement learning.
++ __Prereqs:__ A university level course in machine learning such as COMP 451 or COMP 551.
+Background in calculus, linear algebra, probability at the level of MATH 222, MATH 223, MATH 323, respectively.
++ No syllabus available at this time.

+###COMP 585: Intelligent Software Systems
++ __4 credits__
++ __Fall__
++ Practical aspects of building software systems with machine learning components: requirements, design, delivery, quality assessment, and collaboration.
+Consideration of a user-centered mindset in development; integration of design and development considerations relevant to artificial intelligence, such as security, privacy, and fairness.
++ __Prereqs:__ COMP 303, COMP 424 or COMP 551
++ __Restrictions:__ Not open to students who have taken COMP 598 or COMP 599 when the topic was "Software Engineering for Building Intelligent Systems".
++ No syllabus available at this time.

+###COMP 588: Probabilistic Graphical Models
++ __4 credits__
++ __Winter__
++ Representation, inference and learning with graphical models; directed and undirected graphical models; exact inference; approximate inference using deterministic optimization based methods, stochastic sampling based methods; learning with complete and partial observations.
++ __Prereqs:__ COMP 251, MATH 323, MATH 324; or equivalents.
++ __Restrictions:__ Restrictions: Not open to students who have taken COMP 766 or COMP 767 when the topic was "Probabilistic Graphical Models".
 + No syllabus available at this time.

 #Requirements